BenkikoDAO/food-delivery-server/README.md

 - JWT for authentication
 - bcrypt for password hashing
 - nodemailer for email notifications
+- sendgrid to send the emails to users
+- geolib to calculate geographical distances

 ### Prerequisites
 - Node.js installed on your system